zencart/documentation/content/user/upgrading/detailed_upgrading.md

 Make a full backup of your site files (ftp to your PC and zip it up for safe-keeping).
 Keep the backup on your PC to use in next steps.
 Perhaps call this folder `zen_backup`.

-Now let's find out the differences/customizations details between your site and the original Zen Cart® files.
+Now let's find out the differences/customizations details between your site and the original Zen Cart files.
 (You can find older versions here: [http://sourceforge.net/projects/zencart/files/](http://sourceforge.net/projects/zencart/files/) )

-Unzip a copy of the original Zen Cart® files for the version you _originally installed_ or last upgraded from (ie: perhaps v1.3.9 or even 1.5.1).
+Unzip a copy of the original Zen Cart files for the version you _originally installed_ or last upgraded from (ie: perhaps v1.3.9 or even 1.5.1).
 This should be placed in a separate working folder on your PC (perhaps
 `zen_orig`.

 Make a list of any add-ons you have installed, for later reference.

-Run a tool like [WinMerge](http://winmerge.sf.net/) to compare the "Original" Zen Cart® files in `zen_orig` against your working backup files in `zen_backup`.
+Run a tool like [WinMerge](http://winmerge.sf.net/) to compare the "Original" Zen Cart files in `zen_orig` against your working backup files in `zen_backup`.

 Note all the files that are "different".
 In WinMerge, double-click on each file and note what the differences are.